How Do You Know If Your Work is Any Good?

 Second, what kind of validation are you looking for?

-The question above said, “how do you validate that what you are doing is good?”
 We’re all looking for validation, but your task is to try and understand what YOU will find validating.
 A few friends loving your work?
 An agent taking you on?
 A major publisher signing you?
-Or maybe none of those things will happen but you’ll self-publish.
-Can validation come in the form of thousands of copies sold and lots of positive reviews from readers?
+Or maybe none of those things will happen but you’ll self-publish and readers will write you adoring letters.
 You might not know until you’re further along this journey and have some experience with different avenues of getting your work out there.

 But let’s get back to the crux of the question: How do you know if your work is any good—by anybody’s standards?